-The volunteer accommodation in Nausori is only a short bus ride from the centre of Suva city.
-Here you can buy tropical fruit from the fresh fruit market and search for souvenirs at the Suva craft market.
-For a freshwater dip, volunteers can head to Colo-I-Suva.
-Colo-i-Suva is an oasis of lush rainforest, teeming with tropical plants and featuring 6.5km of walking trails to explore.
-The highlights of Colo-I-Suva are the natural swimming pools which are fed by Waisila Creek.
-The swimming holes are a local favourite and are busy with barbequing families in the weekend.
+The volunteer accommodation in Sigatoka is only a short bus ride from the centre of Sigatoka town.
+Here you can buy tropical fruit from the fresh fruit market and search for souvenirs at the craft market.
+For a freshwater dip, volunteers can head to Biausevu Waterfall which is a pretty 20m waterfall with a natural swimming pool to cool off.
+For the explorers, the nearby Sigatoka Sand Dunes National Park is a local gem and a treasure trove for South Pacific archeology.

 For those volunteers interested in traveling further afield, there are endless fascinating destinations and activities to choose from, including Pacific Harbour and the Coral Coast, relaxing on the white sand beaches of Mamanucas or diving with manta rays in the Yasawa’s.
 You may want to base your travel plans on some main activities listed below, or you may want to travel to wherever the trade winds take you.